 Agreements in Mediation to No Child Support

 Sometimes parents want to do or agree to creative things outside the Texas Family Code guidelines.
-In these cases I encourage that the case be settled through mediation.
-One reason for this is that if the case is settled in mediation then I know it can be pushed through the court.
+In these cases, I encourage that the case is settled through mediation.
+One reason for this is that if the case is settled in mediation, then I know it can be pushed through the court.

-- In order to get it through the court we will have to prove to a judge that it is in your child’s best interest that a parent not provide support.
+- In order to get it through the court, we will have to prove to a judge that it is in your child’s best interest that a parent does not provide support.

 Texas case law has held that the mediation rule – Texas Family Code section 153.0071 – trumps over any conflicting statute.
-In other words if the case settles in mediation then 95% of time we can get the agreement finalized in court
+In other words, if the case settles in mediation, then 95% of the time we can get the agreement finalized in court.